jupyter-server/enterprise_gateway/docs/source/getting-started.md

 * R/Apache Spark 2.x with IRkernel

 To support Scala kernels, [Apache Toree](https://toree.apache.org/) must be installed.
-To support IPython kernels and R kernels to run on the YARN containers, various packages have to be installed on each of the YARN data nodes.
+To support IPython kernels and R kernels to run in YARN containers, various packages have to be installed on each of the YARN data nodes.
 The simplest way to enable all the data nodes with required dependencies is to install [Anaconda](https://anaconda.com/) on all cluster nodes.